hybridcattt/hybridcattt.com/_posts/2021-06-24-how-to-start-testing.md

 Later on, you could turn the helper into a view model (shall you go with MVVM).
 If you're comfortable enough with MVVM already, go with it right away - that's a great way to improve testability _and_ your app's architecture at the same time.
 But if you're not ready to make a major refactoring - you still have a way to start testing your code.

-## Do we have to TDD?

-TDD (Test Driven Development) is a methodology that is commonly associated with unit testing.
-TDD dictates that we should write the tests _before_  writing the implementation.

-Some people believe TDD is the _one true way_ to write tests.
-However, in reality, everyone's brains are wired differently.
-Coding is a very creative process, and different people prefer different ways of getting to the same result.
-Most developers who practice testing don't actually follow TDD most of the time.

-Let me offer a simple rule of thumb: if you want your code to be covered by tests, commit to the _outcome_ of having code paired with tests.
-How you get to that point is a personal preference.
-If you practice pull requests, especially in a team, you could commit to having tests included in each PR along with the code.

-While you work on your feature, try different approaches and figure out what works best for you.
-You can sketch a draft of the implementation in the playground, or write/rewrite your code as many times as you like, and write tests when you feel done.
-Or write tests first against a skeleton of the implementation, and fill in the actual logic to make the tests pass.

-Treat methodologies and patterns as inspiration, and find what works best for your flow, your team, and your project.

-> If you want to learn more about TDD, I find this article from IBM to be a good resource: [Test-driven Development](https://www.ibm.com/garage/method/practices/code/practice_test_driven_development/).

 ## Wrapping up